Pioneer Park Improvements

 - Developed a site lighting plan with energy efficient LED fixtures to increase light levels which improve security and provide better wayfinding while minimizing light trespass outside the park to avoid impacts to area residents.

-- Conducted youth engagement at the Gateway Children’s Museum in May to solicit input on the preferred playground equipment.
+- Conducted youth engagement at the Gateway Children’s Museum to solicit input on the preferred playground equipment.

 - Initiated the process for Sustainable SITES certification for the park.
 The Sustainable SITES Certification process provides a comprehensive framework for designing, developing and managing sustainable and resilient landscapes and other outdoor spaces.
 SITES-certified projects help reduce water demand, filter and reduce stormwater runoff, enhance biodiversity, provide pollinator and wildlife habitat, reduce energy consumption, improve air quality, improve human health, increase outdoor recreation opportunities and much more.